rasbt/machine-learning-book/ERRATA/README.md

 the bias should be  `b_xh` instead of `b_hh`.
 However, the resulting output is correct.

+**Page 519**

+There is a sentence that says "Therefore, the embedding matrix in this case has the size 10×6."
+However, as it can be seen from the code, it should be "10×3" not "10×6". [[#36](https://github.com/rasbt/machine-learning-book/issues/36)]

 **Page 532**

 `LogSoftmax(dim=1)` is not used when defining the model -- this is correct, because `nn.CrossEntropyLoss` is designed for logits, not log-probabilities.
 However, the output contains a false reference to `LogSoftmax(dim=1)` (this is a left-over from editing, and it can be ignored).  [[#37](https://github.com/rasbt/machine-learning-book/issues/37)]